 Viewers can still take the following actions:

-- Follow someone using observation mode
+- Follow someone in a file

 - View prototypes in presentation view

 - Add or reply to comments on files or prototypes

 - Add emotes to the board in FigJam files